 In this series, I will be showing you how I teach my students to read.
 This post is all about French Syllables.
 If you missed my last post, I talked about French Letter Sounds.
 Depending on what grade you teach, you may or may not be able to skip some

 Teaching students how to read can be one of the most stressful things to do as a teacher.
 It isn’t always easy and there are a lot of factors that come into play.
 It’s important to remember that learning to read is a developmental process and kids progress at their

 Home learning has been a weird time for all of us; teachers, students and parents.
-It seems daunting and overwhelming, but once you have a good system in place, it can run quite easily without too much work on your end.
+It seems daunting and overwhelming, but once you have a good system in place for Kindergarten literacy during distance learning, it can run quite easily without too much work on your end.